clarinsi/tweetgeo/1-collection/README.md

-# The collection module of GeoTweet
+# The collection module of TweetGeo

 Requirements: python2.7* and tweepy3.5.0